-Occasionally, it is possible that applicants who are not pre-existing family members, or who do not fall into the 'eligible' applicant's category (FRP 3.1 -6.2), may be able to come to the UK because to refuse their application would result in unjustifiably harsh consequences for the applicant or their family and would therefore breach their ECHR Article 8 right to respect for their private and family life (see rule Appendix FRP 7.1).
+Occasionally, it is possible that applicants who do not meet the eligibility criteria (FRP 3.1 - 6.2), may be able to come to the UK because to refuse their application would result in unjustifiably harsh consequences for the applicant or their family and would therefore breach their Article 8 (ECHR) right to respect for their private and family life (see rule Appendix FRP 7.1).

-The Home Office guidance on family reunion states that;
+The Home Office guidance on family reunion under FRP 7.1. states that;